juinnsheng/realtimedataengineeringanalytics/README.md

 docker stop <container_name_or_id>
 ```

 You may be prompted to login in terminal to pull docker image for druid-exporter (https://github.com/opstree/druid-exporter).
 You may face an error if you pull the image directly.
+Sign in with your docker hub (https://hub.docker.com) and login with your username and password.
+Your images will be downloaded after sign in.
+Please don’t confuse your Docker Desktop acc and Docker Hub acc.
+Here we use Docker Hub acc to login

 ```bash
 docker login